Global decision support for COVID-19 patients

 however, seem to be still sufficient.
 Close monitoring of anticoagulation is recommended.

 - Therapeutic anticoagulation for CytoSorb is possible with heparin and citrate (if an additional hemofilter is present in the circuit) and must be fully effective at the start of treatment.
 When using heparin, PTT targets should be at the high end (i.e. PTT 80 sec).
+Protocol for regional citrate anticoagulation has to be followed.

 - Clinical experience of clotting has found to be less of an issue with femoral vascular access, probably due to the generally higher possible flow rates.